Skip to main content

 Step therapy not completed

-Insurers often require you to “fail” cheaper drugs (metformin, phentermine) first.
+Insurers often require you to &ldquo;fail&rdquo; cheaper drugs (metformin, phentermine) first.
 If you’ve documented intolerance, contraindication, or prior failure, that waives the requirement.
-Lysco pulls from your records to prove it.
+Upload those records and Lysco builds the argument from them.

 BMI or comorbidity threshold not met